 YOU'RE IN GOOD HANDS:Proving the adage that the off-season can get a little too lengthy, a picture of Andre Johnson and Jason Simmons set off a deluge of coyote howls on this site's message boards last week.

 There's no truth to the rumor that Johnson had to stay after school for detention.

 The picture in question showed Simmons covering the rookie wide receiver as the ball slipped through Johnson's hands.
 Never mind that the ball was a little high and Simmons was draped all over Johnson.
 The picture ignited concerns over Johnson's ability to catch the ball.
 In essence, the sky was falling, and falling fast.

 To borrow from Mark Twain -- the death of Johnson's hands has been greatly exaggerated.

 First off, we're still almost two months shy of training camp.
 And secondly, Johnson made a gorgeous catch during the two-minute drill Thursday, extending to grab the ball and getting his feet in bounds right in front of the man who will sign his checks -- Texans owner Bob McNair.
 Nice timing.

-But, hey, off-season debate is part of what makes this league fun.
+off-season debate is part of what makes this league fun.